 Identified compliance problems will not go away on their own; fix them.
 If you decide not to spend or delay spending capital to fix an existing compliance problem, you must have approval from senior management.
 You should never conduct a “risk of getting caught vs. cost analysis” on any legal or regulatory compliance matter.

 Establish a procedure to report incidents up through the organization to senior management and develop a root cause analysis process.
 You must have little tolerance for repetitive violations, especially where the repeat violation is preventable.
 Enforcement agencies are very unforgiving the second time around.
 It takes putting specific processes in place and scheduling follow-up for assigned tasks.

 Start a regular cadence of training events, compliance alerts, and a deeper focus on the underlying causes for your non-compliance citations.
 Your employees should become partners in the advancement of a more compliant company culture.

 Finally, best-in-class companies are all using some phase of a compliance assurance tool, using software as a compliance calendar and tracker for your active operations.
 These software programs have evolved to be adaptable to any operation with user friendly applications all employees can embrace as part your operating culture.

 Mapistry’s Sustainability and Business – Impossible Without Environmental Compliance blog concluded with the view that you should commit to achieve environmental compliance before you build your sustainability platform.
 Only then will your company have built the foundation to move beyond compliance.

-Talk to one of Mapistry’s experts and start discovering a new way to manage environmental compliance — one that’s smarter, more effective and efficient.
+Talk to one of Mapistry’s experts to get a demo of their world-class software and start discovering a new way to manage environmental compliance — one that’s resilient, more effective and efficient.